The following career exploration days cover a wide variety of careers within the agriculture, food, and natural resources pathway.

 Explore the opportunities listed below, when you find the career exploration event you'd like to attend, write down its name so it is handy when you fill out your application.

 Come experience a day of learning how careers in agriculture have an impact on the future of feeding the world.
 You will understand the educational requirements needed in the fields of agricultural research, seed manufacturing and operational leadership.
 Discover more about Bayer’s cutting-edge product development, from research to creating a final hybrid.
 If you are interested in crop science, supply chain manufacturing or people leadership, this would be a great opportunity for you!
+Held on February 24, 2026.
 Cap of 20.

-Hosted by Kirkwood’s Parks and Natural Resources Program, learn about careers as a park ranger, park manager, naturalist and conservation officer.
-Hear from students currently enrolled in the program, speak with faculty teaching the classes, visit with a park ranger, park manager, conservation officer and naturalist.
+Hosted by Kirkwood’s Parks and Natural Resources program, learn about careers as a park ranger, park manager, naturalist and conservation officer.
+You will hear from students currently enrolled in the program, speak with faculty teaching the classes, and visit with a park ranger, park manager, conservation officer, and naturalist.
+Held on February 20, 2026.

-Hosted by Kirkwood’s Veterinary Technology program, learn about careers as a veterinarian, veterinary technician, and veterinary assistant.
+Hosted by Kirkwood’s Animal Health Technology Program, learn about careers as a veterinarian, veterinary technician, and veterinary assistant.
 Hear from students currently enrolled in the program, speak with a veterinarian and experience interactive rotations including animal examinations, dental, x-ray, lab, and surgery.
+Held April 24, 2026.
 Cap of 40.

 If you are a First Time User follow these instructions.